mong/oppdaterte-analyser/README.md

 ## Health Atlas Updated Analyses

-This is the repository for the web application showing updated analyses for health atlases (Helseatlas).
+This is the repository for the web application that presents updated health atlas analyses.

 The development version of the web app is continuously deployed from the main branch to Microsoft Azure, and can be found at (http://utv-oppdaterte-analyser.azurewebsites.net)